Exponential periods and o-minimality

-\end{thm} \begin{proof} We first recall the notion of \emph{regular} differential form in Euclidean space introduced by Cartan~\cite[Section 16]{whitney}.
+We first recall the notion of a \emph{regular} differential form in a Euclidean space introduced by Cartan~\cite[Section III.16]{whitney}.
 (Warning: this notion is unrelated to the usual concept of regularity in algebraic geometry.)
-A continuous $r$-form $\omega$ on an open subset $U\subset\R^n$ is regular if there exists a continuous and necessarily unique $(r+1)$-form $\omega'$ (then called $d\omega$) such that for every oriented linear $(r+1)$-simplex $\Delta \subset U$ we have
+A continuous $r$-form $\omega$ on an open subset $R\subset\R^n$ is regular if there exists a continuous and necessarily unique $(r+1)$-form $\omega'$ (then called $d\omega$) such that for every oriented linear $(r+1)$-simplex $\bar{\Delta} \subset R$ (i.e., the convex hull of $(r+2)$ affinely independent points) we have